jakenater99/dafny-proof/Source/DafnyTestGeneration/README.md

 ## Dead Code Identification Example

-Suppose you have a file called "Sample.dfy" with the following code:
+Suppose you have a file called "Sample.dfyp" with the following code:

 ```dafny
 method m(a:int) returns (b:int)